F-VLM: Open-Vocabulary Object Detection upon Frozen Vision and Language Models

+\paragraph{Training Resource Benchmark.} We explore the benefits of frozen VLMs in terms of training resource savings.
+We benchmark with ViLD~\citep{gu2022openvocabulary} as it is most comparable to \OURS{}.
+Both adopt the same Mask R-CNN head configuration and training recipe~\citep{ghiasi2021simple}, and neither require detection-tailored pretraining.
+We follow ViLD and compare the training cost on TPUv3 cores on the same batch size.
+The data about ViLD training time and resource use is obtained directly from the authors~\citep{gu2022openvocabulary}.
+To keep the benchmark simple, we assume the pretrained VLMs are given and exclude their training costs from the comparison.
+For \OURS{}, we use the R50x64 backbone and report the average over 5 independent runs.

+Table \ref{table:compute} shows that \OURS{} can achieve top performance with much less compute.
+Compared to the state-of-the-art (ViLD-EN-B7) at system level, \OURS{} can achieve better performance with only 7.4 epochs of training, which is 226\x{} more compute-efficient and 57$\times$ faster in wall clock time.
+We believe the efficiency gain arises from the frozen backbone, which substantially simplifies the learning process.
+This is orthogonal to the detection-tailored pretraining used by existing works to speed up training~\citep{Zareian_2021_CVPR,zhong2021regionclip}.
+Apart from resource savings, \OURS{} has potential for substantial memory savings at training time by running the backbone in inference mode (see Appendix~\ref{sec:memory-use} for more details). \OURS{} system runs almost as fast as a standard detector~\citep{he2017mask} at inference time, because the only addition is a single attention pooling layer~\citep{radford2021clip} on the detected region features (see Fig.~\ref{fig:test-system}).

 \paragraph{Transfer Detection Benchmark.} We explore the potential of \OURS{} as a general-purpose detector for different data sources with a view to move towards non dataset-specific detection. \OURS{} trained on one dataset can be directly applied to another by swapping out the vocabulary without any finetuning, \eg, replacing the 1203 LVIS categories with COCO 80 categories.